microsoft/SEAL/README.md

 For example, there is no way for a cloud service to use homomorphic encryption to draw insights from encrypted customer data.
 Instead, results of encrypted computations remain encrypted and can only be decrypted by the owner of the data, e.g., a cloud service customer.

+Most homomorphic encryption schemes provide weaker security guarantees than traditional encryption schemes.
+Two things are important to be aware of:
+1. Information about decryptions of ciphertexts must not be shared with anyone; see [Correct Use of Microsoft SEAL](#correct-use-of-microsoft-seal).
+1. A ciphertext protects the data that it encrypts from anyone without access to the secret key.
+A ciphertext does not protect anything from anyone with access to the secret key.
+For example, a server cannot apply a proprietary algorithm on encrypted data, return it to the secret key owner, and expect that its algorithm remains protected.

 ### Microsoft SEAL

 Microsoft SEAL is a homomorphic encryption library that allows additions and multiplications to be performed on encrypted integers or real numbers.